EmanuelBender/HEX_POD/README.md

  <br><br>
  <hr style='height:1px'></hr>
 <p align=center></b>
   The [HEX]POD dev Kit is a dense little cube.
-For now, the MVP version houses 4 Air quality sensors, 2 screens, a battery, <br>
-  a blower fan and 16 I/O pins to hook up other modules and things and much more.
+For now, the MVP version houses 4 Air quality sensors, 2 screens, a battery, a blower fan and 16 I/O pins to hook up other modules and things and much more.
 It is a versatile <br>
   platform to play with Sensor Fusion, ML, NN and any other externally connected modules.
 </p>